matevz-jazbec/java-basic-loops-exercises/README.md

 # Java Basic Loop Patterns

-A lightweight set of beginner-friendly Java console exercises that draw simple console patterns using nested loops.
+A set of beginner-friendly Java console exercises that draw simple console patterns using nested loops.
 These are study exercises from university coursework.
 Solutions implemented by me as part of coursework.

 ## Purpose